-In Young’s case, his debts were simply too high to qualify for a Chapter 13 which meant he had to go looking at other avenues to handle the restructuring of his debts.
-If you find yourself needing the services of a Charlotte, North Carolina bankruptcy attorney, please call the skilled lawyers at Arnold & Smith, PLLC today at (704) 370-2828.
+If you find yourself needing the services of a Charlotte, North Carolina bankruptcy attorney, please call the skilled lawyers at Arnold & Smith, PLLC today at (704) 370-2828 or find additional resources here.
 As professionals who are experienced in the bankruptcy arena, our attorneys will provide you with the best advice for your particular situation.

 See Our Related Videos From Our YouTube Channel:

 See Our Related Blog Posts: